 Iron in well water clogs pipes, tastes bad, stains clothes and surfaces, and can even have some negative health effects for some people.

-A whole house iron filter can solve all of this.
-And also eliminate hydrogen sulfide, manganese, and sediment from your well water.
+A whole-house iron filter can solve all of this.
+And also eliminates hydrogen sulfide, manganese, and sediment from your well water.

-The best overall whole house filter for removing high levels of iron in well water is the Pelican Water Iron Filtration System.
+The best overall whole-house filter for removing high levels of iron in well water is the SpringWell Well Water Iron Filter.

 I hope this has helped you choose the best filter for your iron-contaminated well water.
 Enjoy!